WindoC/prc-law-kb/README.md

-# Macau Law Knowledge Base Web Application
+# PRC Law Knowledge Base Web Application

-A comprehensive AI-powered legal search, Q&A, and consultation platform for Macau law, built with Next.js, PostgreSQL, and Google Gemini AI.
+A comprehensive AI-powered legal search, Q&A, and consultation platform for PRC law, built with Next.js, PostgreSQL, and Google Gemini AI.

 ## Overview of Core Logic / Architecture